ucb-rit/savio-training-intro-fall-2020/intro.md

 # Example use of standard software: IPython and R notebooks through JupyterHub

 Savio allows one to [run Jupyter-based notebooks via a browser-based service called Jupyterhub](http://research-it.berkeley.edu/services/high-performance-computing/using-jupyter-notebooks-and-jupyterhub-savio).

+This is soon to be replaced by a more reliable and user-friendly service called Open OnDemand.

 Let's see a brief demo of an IPython notebook: